Will green growth spell the end of capitalism?

 The Democratisation of Energy

 Take the example of Mkopa -- a firm focusing on off-grid energy solutions in East Africa, which has a 350 000 customer base that is growing rapidly.
 They provide roof-top installed solar units in rural areas for less than a dollar a day.
 Daily energy requirements are purchased via cellphone, which the company also uses as a direct channel to maintain customer relationships.
 Here is a perfectly capitalist business that is driving both social inclusion and low-carbon energy outcomes.
 On the utility scale level, costs are also decreasing.
 A good example is the recent auction for the development of solar plants with the combined capacity of 100 megawatts (MW) in Zambia, which is supported by the Word Bank Group’s “Scaling Solar Initiative”.
 The result is an all-time African low of 6US¢/kilowatt hour (kWh) – circa 0.84 SA cents (currently the average residential consumer pays upwards of 120 cents/ kWh).
 Dubai wins hands down with the current rate of 3US¢/ kWh.
-Above is a picture of an emerging technology that is set to disrupt traditional energy systems – and this is to say nothing of the potential impact of emerging battery and storage technology that will enable solar to provide reliable baseload power (refer to Prof Mark New’s article, Understanding the Forecast: African Climate Change); and electric vehicles that are set to change the transport landscape.
+This is an emerging technology that is set to disrupt traditional energy systems – and this is to say nothing of the potential impact of emerging battery and storage technology that will enable solar to provide reliable baseload power (refer to Prof Mark New’s article, Understanding the Forecast: African Climate Change); and electric vehicles that are set to change the transport landscape.

 Mainstreaming the Left Field